sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

   This is the biggest promise of Conventional Commits: you can run a tool like [git-cliff](https://git-cliff.org/) or [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) to generate a changelog from the commits since your last release.
-Is even a good idea?
+Is this even a good idea?
 No!
 The audience of a changelog is entirely different than the audience for a commit log!

   A changelog is user-facing, and the user cares about understanding the functional differences between versions.
 They care about what changed from a